 Tuition-free college is not free college and students will still have large debts.

-Tuition is only one expense college students have to pay and accounts for 39.5% of total average college costs.
+Tuition is only one expense college students have to pay and accounts for anywhere from 28.9% to 73.6% of total average college costs.

-Tuition accounts for just one-fifth of the average community college student’s budget, which runs $17,930 annually on average.
+Tuition accounts for just 20% of the average community college student’s budget, which runs $18,830 annually on average.

 Taxpayers would spend billions to subsidize tuition, while other college costs remained high.

-The estimated cost of Bernie Sanders’ free college program is $47 billion per year, and has states paying 33% of the cost, or $15.5 billion.
-According to David H. Feldman, PhD, and Robert B. Archibald, PhD, both Professors of Economics at William & Mary College, “This will require tax increases, or it will force states to move existing resources into higher education and away from other state priorities like health care, prisons, roads and K-12 education.”
+The estimated cost of Bernie Sanders’ free college program was $47 billion per year, and had states paying 33% of the cost, or $15.5 billion.
+According to David H. Feldman and Robert B. Archibald, both Professors of Economics at William & Mary College: “This will require tax increases, or it will force states to move existing resources into higher education and away from other state priorities like health care, prisons, roads and K-12 education.”